Edmond Guardianship Attorneys

 Who Needs a Guardian?

 Oklahoma has specific rules governing where guardianships are necessary.
 Broadly, a guardianship is intended for anyone who is incapable of taking care of themselves.
 The subject of a guardianship is referred to as a ward.
+In order to qualify you must meet the following:

-Being unable to take care of themselves generally manifests in the form of a physical or mental disability, particularly ones that impact mobility and cognitive ability.
+- Dependent Adults: Being unable to take care of themselves generally manifests in the form of a physical or mental disability, particularly ones that impact mobility and cognitive ability.
 It can also extend to certain dependencies, like drug or alcohol addictions.
 Guardianships can be deemed necessary even in situations where an individual can take care of some elements of their lives but not all of them.

-Minor children without surviving parents, for example, require a guardian by default, as they are not legally considered to be able to take care of themselves on their own.
+- Minor Children: Minor children without surviving parents, for example, require a guardian by default, as they are not legally considered to be able to take care of themselves on their own.
 Desired guardians are typically left by parents in a will or trust, but the candidate is still subject to the approval of a court.
 Should the parents be alive but unable to care for the children, a guardianship can be sought by family members.

 Types of Guardians